Skip to main content

 Towards the detection of the axion with the International Axion Observatory

 Modern particle physics allows us to understand and describe the nature and dynamics of all known subatomic constituents of our reality, as observed in our laboratories and accelerators.
-This knowledge is embodied in the Standard Model (SM) of particle physics, probably the most successful theory in the history of physics.
-A number of shortcomings of the theory and the fact that it does not account for the Dark Matter and Energy, prompt theorists to propose possible hypothetical extensions.
+This knowledge is embodied in the Standard Model of particle physics.
+A number of shortcomings of the theory and the fact that it does not account for the Dark Matter, prompt theorists to propose possible hypothetical extensions.

-Some of these extensions predict the existence of axions (or other similar particle generically called axion-like particles or ALPs).
-Axions would be extremely light particles that interact very weakly with conventional particles.
+Some of these extensions predict the existence of axions, extremely light particles that interact very feebly with conventional particles.
 Dark Matter could be made of axions.
 In addition, some intriguing astrophysical observations might be interpreted as hints of their existence.

 The International Axion Observatory IAXO is one of the most ambitious experiments to find the axion.
-Its baseline configuration relies on the axion helioscope concept, which aims at detecting the axions that are predicted to be emitted by the core of the Sun.
-It is based on the use of a large magnet to trigger the conversion of solar axions into photons.
-IAXO will go well beyond current experiments' sensitivity and will probe a large fraction of axion and ALP models.
+Its baseline configuration relies on the axion helioscope concept, which aims at detecting the axions that would be emitted by the core of the Sun.
+It will use a large magnet to trigger the conversion of solar axions into photons.
+IAXO will go well beyond current experiments' sensitivity and will probe a large fraction of axion models.

-In summary, the project has successfully advanced to the point that first steps of the construction phase are already taking place: e.g. preparation of the experiment’s drive mount and purchase of the superconducting cable for the magnet.
-So far, the milestones of the ERC grant for the period have been successfully accomplished.
-As anticipated in the proposal, the grant has had a catalyzing effect in attracting additional resources and cohering the efforts from different parts of the international collaboration.
-Moreover, the design of BabyIAXO has been improved and the project evolves to a fully-fledged axion helioscope experiment in itself (not just a prototyping stage of IAXO) with relevant physics potential.
+In summary, even if the BabyIAXO infrastructure is not yet completed, the project has successfully demonstrated its technical viability, has gathered the needed community momentum and support, and has placed the project well on-track under construction.
+As anticipated in the proposal, the grant has had a catalysing effect in attracting additional resources and cohering the efforts from the international collaboration.
+Most goals have been successfully accomplished, and BabyIAXO evolves to a fully-fledged axion helioscope experiment in itself (not just a prototyping stage of IAXO) with relevant physics potential.

 BabyIAXO will start an exciting and promising program of axion research that will prepare the ground for the full IAXO.
 This program has unique features among the wider axion experimental landscape, with very promising prospects, not excluding the possibility of a discovery.
 This discovery might already come at the BabyIAXO stage.
 The detection of the axion or other similar fundamental particle would be the first direct measurement of a particle clearly outside the Standard Model, shedding light on the theory beyond it.
 Potentially also solving the Dark Matter problem, it would constitute a Nobel-winnng discovery that would lead to a breakthrough in Particle Physics, Cosmology and Astrophysics.